 As a marketing student, brand management was the most enticing profile I could imagine.
-We were told that a brand manager is the most important principle driving force behind for the brand.
+We were told that a brand manager is the most important principle driving force behind the brand.
 How wrong I was!

 The text-book defined a brand as a name, term, design, symbol, or any other feature that identifies one seller’s product distinct from those of other sellers.
-But over the period I have realized that brand is nothing but the trust – the emotional connection between product or service and the end user.
-One can always glorify this connect from the ad campaigns or PR but spare a minute to understand the origin of this trust.
-This trust comes from 2 things – the inherent product quality and the brand’s efforts to ensure the customer enjoys product the way they have promised (i.e. sort out all the jerks, niggles if need be).
+But over the period I have realized that brand is nothing but trust – the emotional connection between product or service and the end-user.
+One can always glorify this connection from the ad campaigns or PR but spare a minute to understand the origin of this trust.
+This trust comes from 2 things – the inherent product quality and the brand’s efforts to ensure the customer enjoys the product the way they have promised (i.e. sort out all the jerks, niggles if need be).
 And who ensures this?
 Your service vertical!

 Be it consumer durable giant or savvy IT solutions provider, service is the first if not the only function that is in direct contact with its end consumers taking care of all the hygiene factors for the brand.
 And this is just the tip of the iceberg for service vertical.